-The best tablets are all about combination, with most offering a decent keyboard and desktop-style experience to sound the death knell for laptops.
+The best tablets are all about the deadly combination of offering a decent keyboard and a desktop style experience, to sound the death knell for laptops.

-In terms of how we decide which goes where, we rank them based on multiple elements including performance, battery life, screen quality and more, with price playing an important part too.
+We ranked these tablets based on multiple elements, including performance, battery life, screen quality and more, with price playing a pivotal role as well.

-If none of the best tablets here take your fancy then head on over to our tablet reviews pages, where you'll find in-depth reviews of many more models.
+If none of the tablets here tickle your fancy, then head on over to our tablet reviews pages, where you'll find in-depth reviews of many more models.